 There is a reason the gym gets more crowded every January.
 Sure, some of the onslaughts of people may be brand new to the scene, but most are starting over…again.
 While I do always believe that you should never be ashamed to start over or try again, it is beneficial to discover why consistency is complicated for so many of us.
 Why do we struggle even when we know that consistency is what produces long-term, positive results?

 Have you ever thought back to a time you started a workout plan or nutrition program that didn’t last for more than a few months or even a few weeks?
-Then comes the self-realization that if you had just stuck with it, you probably would have seen results by now.
-It’s like, aw shoot, the exact same 6 weeks (or months) just passed by, and I could have experienced great progress by now…if only.
+Then comes the self-realization: if you had just stuck with it, you probably would have seen results by now.
+It’s like, aw shoot, the exact same 6 weeks (or months) just passed by, and I could have experienced significant progress by now…if only.

 If consistency starts to feel boring or tiresome, here are 5 things you can try:

 1. A new exercise, even if it scares you a little

 Yes, consistency is good, but an hour on the elliptical machine day after day after day can be monotonous, and I am shocked at how many people do this.
 It may be that they simply want to maintain mobility, maintain their weight, or get some cardio endorphins, but why not set a goal?
 What if you could finally shed those few extra pounds?
 What if you saw the changes that resistance training could make to your muscle and physique?

 Sometimes this change is as simple as switching from one machine at the gym to another.
 This humble step can help you develop a mindset of working to become consistently better!